Here’s the thing.

 Your landing page doesn’t have to scream “Buy Now” or “Subscribe” for your website visitors to act on your conversion goals.

-It’s how you design your landing page that can help turn your website visitors into buyers and subscribers.
+It’s how you create your landing page design that can help turn your website visitors into buyers and subscribers.

 Used the right way, web design elements like colors and a compelling copy can be powerful factors that can help you attract new customers, generate more traffic, and increase your conversion rate and sales.